 Generation Speed [1~5]: The speed to identify a target.
 The higher the value, the faster the target will be recognized.
-Setting the value quite low, and if there was a object in the configured area from the start, this object will not be captured.
+Setting the value quite low, and if there was a face in the configured area from the start, this face will not be captured.
 It can reduce the misinformation of the faces in the wall painting or posters.
 The default value of 3 is recommended.

-Capture Times [1~10]: Refers to the capture times an object will be captured during its stay in the configured area.
+Capture Times [1 \sim 10]: Refers to the capture times a face will be captured during its stay in the configured area.
 The default value is 1.

-Sensitivity [1~5]: The sensitivity to identify a target.
-The higher the value, the easier an object will be recognized, and the higher misinformation is.
+Sensitivity $[1 \sim 5]$: The sensitivity to identify a target.
+The higher the value, the easier a face will be recognized, and the higher misinformation is.
 The default value of 3 is recommended.

 Capture Interval [1~255 Frame]: The frame interval to capture a picture.
-If you set the value as 1, which is the default value, it means the camera captures the object in every frame.
+If you set the value as 1, which is the default value, it means the camera captures the face in every frame.

-Capture Sensitivity [0~20]: The threshold the camera treats the target as a face.
-Only when the object score generated by the algorithm is equal or higher than the value, the camera will treat the target as a face.
+Capture Sensitivity [0 \sim 20]: The threshold the camera treats the target as a face.
+Only when the face score generated by the algorithm is equal or higher than the value, the camera will treat the target as a face.
 The default value of 2 is recommended.